 Karim Benzema has been slammed by France's football association (FFF) president Noel Le Graet after surpassing 20 hours without a goal for his country following their 0-0 draw with Georgia on Friday.

-The last time that the Real Madrid striker scored for his country was on June 5, 2012, against Estonia, when he netted twice in a friendly leading up to that summer's European Championship.
+The last time the Real Madrid striker scored for his country was June 5, 2012 against Estonia, when he netted a brace in a friendly leading up to that summer's European Championship.

-"There is a problem," Le Graet told reporters.
+"There is a problem," he told reporters.
 "He is very disappointing.
-A starter at Real Madrid can't be as bad as people say.
+A starter at Real Madrid can’t be as bad as people say.
 We expect more."

-Benzema, who was withdrawn in the 62nd minute against Georgia in favour of Andre-Pierre Gignac, jumped to his own defence after the match, suggesting that he is not the only player failing to find the back of the net amidst France's five-game goalless drought.
+Benzema, who was subbed off in the 62nd minute against Georgia in favour for Andre-Pierre Gignac, jumped to his own defence after the match, suggesting he isn’t the only player failing to find the back of the net amidst France’s five-game goalless drought.

-The scoreless draw essentially locks France into second place in their World Cup qualification group behind Spain, meaning that they must advance through the play-offs, a fact with which Frank Ribery seems content.
+The scoreless draw essentially locks France into second place in their World Cup qualification group behind Spain, meaning they must advance through the play-offs, a fact Frank Ribery seems content with.

 "It’s a shame.
 The opportunities are there," the Bayern Munich winger told reporters.

 "We had a lot of chances in the second half.
-We just didn't score.
-We are disappointed.
+We just didn’t score.
+We are disappointed tonight.
 We will get back to work and we will recover well because play again on Tuesday.